neu-autonomy/nfl_veripy/README.md

 - [x] add citation to papers, add description of repo to top of readme
 - [x] add license & copyright?
 - [x] get animation working for LCSS
-- [ ] get animation working for ICRA
 - [ ] setup sync with github

 Someday soon...